chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=Ljcd9nMAAAAJ&hl=en&oi=sra) or [ResearchGate](https://www.researchgate.net/profile/Chinasa-Okolo-2).

 ## 2024
+Hongjin Lin, Naveena Karusala, **Chinasa T. Okolo**, Catherine D’Ignazio, and Krzysztof Gajos. " 'Come to us first': Centering Community Organizations in Artificial Intelligence for Social Good Partnerships."
+To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.

 **Chinasa T. Okolo**.
 "African Democracy in the Era of Generative Disinformation: Challenges and Countermeasures against AI-Generated Propaganda."
 To appear at the _Building a Just AI Ecosystem in Africa Conference_, Research ICT Africa, 2024.